 On June 30, 2000, Aether Capital, LLC, purchased \$20 million of the Company's Series D convertible preferred stock.
 Aether Capital, LLC is the investment arm of Aether Systems, Inc., which is the sole member of Aether Capital, LLC.
-David S. Oros, one of the Company's directors, who joined the Company's board in July 2000, serves as Chairman, Chief Executive Officer and President of Aether Systems, Inc. Mr. Oros was also a director of OmniSky Corporation, in which Aether Systems, Inc. was an investor.
+David S. Oros, one of the Company's directors, who joined the Company's board in July 2000, serves as Chairman, Chief Executive Officer and President of Aether Systems, Inc. Mr. Oros was also a director of

+OmniSky Corporation, in which Aether Systems, Inc. was an investor.
 As a result of this capital transaction, OmniSky Corporation, a one-time significant customer, became a related party and the Company commenced recording sales to OmniSky as "Revenue-Related Parties" in the third quarter of 2000.
-Sales to OmniSky amounted to \$1,901,000 for the year ended December 31, 2001.
-Receivables from OmniSky Corporation amounted to \$143,000 as of December 31, 2001 and March 31, 2002, which has been fully reserved, as a result of OmniSky's December 2001 filing for Bankruptcy protection.
+Sales to OmniSky amounted to \$1,901,000 for the year ended December 31, 2001 and \$1,628,000 for the six months ended June 30, 2001.
+Receivables from OmniSky Corporation amounted to \$143,000 as of December 31, 2001 and June 30, 2002, which has been fully reserved, as a result of OmniSky's December 2001 filing for Bankruptcy protection.

 In December 2001, the Company entered into a software license, maintenance and support agreement with Aether Capital LLC.
 Under this agreement, the Company purchased a software license from Aether Capital LLC for \$870,000 and a one-year maintenance and support service agreement for \$130,000.
-In January 2002, the Company paid \$500,000 under this agreement and the remaining \$500,000 is included in "Accounts Payable" and is payable in 2002.
-Contemporaneous with this license agreement, Aether Capital LLC purchased 3,000 shares of our Series A Preferred Stock for a purchase price of \$3.0 million and received warrants to purchase up to 1,168,830 shares of the Company's common stock at an exercise price of \$1.20 per share.
+In January 2002, the Company paid \$500,000 under this agreement and the remaining \$500,000 is included in "Accounts Payable" at June 30, 2002 and is payable in 2002.
+Simultaneously with this license agreement, Aether Capital LLC purchased 3,000 shares of our Series A Preferred Stock for a purchase price of \$3.0 million and received warrants to purchase up to 1,168,830 shares of the Company's common stock at an exercise price of \$1.20 per share.
 The terms and conditions of this investment by Aether Capital LLC were identical to those on which other investors purchased shares of our Series A Preferred Stock in December 2001.

-The Company has hired an entity to provide technical support services for \$16,000 per month.
+The Company utilized an entity to provide technical support services for \$16,000 per month through June 30, 2002.
 The Company's Chairman and Chief Executive Officer is a board member and a security holder of this entity.
-Payments made to this entity during the year ended December 31, 2001 and the three months ended March 31, 2002 were \$62,000 and \$48,000, respectively.
+Payments made to this entity during the year ended December 31, 2001 and the six months ended June 30, 2002 were \$62,000 and \$96,000, respectively.

 During 2001, the Company made payments of approximately \$169,000 to Centurion Wireless Technologies, Inc., ("Centurion") in connection with the purchase of certain wireless modem antennae.
 Centurion is a portfolio company of Cornerstone Equity Investors, LLC ("Cornerstone".)
 Two of Cornerstone's managing directors serve on the Company's board of directors and Cornerstone is a stockholder of the Company.
-There were no purchases from Centurion during the first quarter of 2002.
+There were no purchases from Centurion during the first six months of 2002.
+In July 2002, the Company paid the final payable balance of \$41,000 to Centurion.

-5. Net loss applicable to Common Stockholders
+6. Net loss applicable to Common Stockholders